-Oracle Portal Oracle 1-800-633-0738 Have Oracle call you Global contacts Oracle Portal offers a complete portal framework for building, deploying, and managing portals that are tightly integrated with Oracle Application Server.
-Oracle Portal provides a rich, doclarative environment for creating a portal Web interface and accessing dynamic data with an extensible framework for JZEE-based enterprise application access.
-Expand All Close J Oracle Pertal customer can enhance their deployments with enterprise content management capabilisis through Oracle Universal Content Management and can add Enterprise 20 capabilises to their entiring portal wing Oracle WebConter Envices .
-Oracle Portal has certified interopenability with both of these complementary solutions and well as with Oracle enterprise applications and other Oracle Portal Middlement components.
-Oracle Portal has certified interopenability with both of these complementary solutions and well as with a with Oracle enterprise applications and other Oracle Portal Middlement components.
-Oracle Portal plans to fully support Oracle Portal with ongoing major and minor releases that will provide significant enhancements to product functionality including certified interopenability with Oracle WebLopic Server.
-Downloads • Oracle WebLogie Suite • Oracle Application Server 10g close News Contement Tachical Information BENEFITS Reachanzas and Data Chaate White Panare · Build and maintain your portal with ease-Role-based interface allows a range of users from business employees to IT developers to easily create, configure, customize and manage the portal Navo lattary Internet Seminary Reduce costs and complexity-A pre-integrated, portal solution enables you to quickly build and deploy an enterprise portal which delivers powerful business intelligence, search, collaboration, and security capabilities, out-of-the-box-mos stitching required Investment protection through open standards-Support for open standards like JSR 168 and WSRP enables you to integrate the portal with existing IT investments by seamlessly exposing heterogeneous applications and services through a unified, intuitive user interface
+Oracle 1-800-633-0738 Oracle Portal Oracle Portal customers can enhance their deployments with enterprise content management capabilities through Oracle Universal Content Management and can add Enterprise 2. existing portals using Oracle WebCenter Services.
+Oracle Portal has certified interoperability with both of these complementary solutions as well as with Oracle enterprise applica Oracle Fusion Middleware components. \ Oracle Application Server 10g tle Portal is available as a component of Oracle Application Server.
+Oracle plans to fully support Oracle Portal with ongoing major and minor related to the functionality including particular intercognishing with Oracle Webl agic Server. ▲ RENEFITS .
+Build and maintain your portal with ease-Role-based interface allows a range of users from business employees to IT developers to easily create, configure, customize and manage the portal Reduce costs and complexity-A pre-integrated, portal solution enables you to quickly build and deploy an enterprise portal which delivers powerful business intelligence, search, collaborand security capabilities, out-of-the-box-no stitching required Investment protection through open standards-Support for open standards like JSR 16S and WSRP enables you to integrate the portal with existing IT investments by seamlessly exposing heterogeneous applications and services through a unified, intuitive user interface